joeguilmette/local-migrator/README.md

 # LocalPOC – WordPress Download POC

-LocalPOC pairs a WordPress plugin (`plugin/localpoc.php`) with a cross-platform CLI (`localpoc/`) to download entire WordPress sites through authenticated REST endpoints.
+LocalPOC pairs a WordPress plugin (`plugin/localpoc.php`) with a cross-platform CLI (`cli/`) to download entire WordPress sites through authenticated REST endpoints.
 Install the plugin on a site to generate a CLI command, then run that command locally to pull files and the database via parallel transfers.

 > **Quick CLI Install**
-> 1. `cd localpoc`
+> 1. `cd cli`
 > 2. `composer install`
 > 3. `composer global require humbug/box`
 > 4. `vendor/bin/box compile`